UWMadisonUcomm/devblog/_posts/2013-12-03-web-office-hours.markdown

 ## What are Web Office Hours?

-Web Office Hours are events where several of us with a wide range of skills and experience in web content, design and development will be available to help with any questions or challenges you're facing in your web-related work.
+Web Office Hours are opportunities for you to meet with web developers and designers to get help with any questions or challenges you're facing in your web-related work.

 Whether you'd like advice on how to approach a major redesign, pointers on how to address mobile and/or responsive web design, or help with that pesky, little CSS bug in IE8, we'll be there to help.
 Or if you don't have a specific need but just want to get together and offer your help to others, that would be great too.